 publish annual reports on highway authority’s performance in relation to cycling and walking infrastructure.

 7.4 To respond to this ESCC will be commissioning a study to review the opportunities for delivering these types of schemes in the County.
-This will
+This will commence in 2021/22.

 East Sussex Local Transport Plan 2020 Review

-7.5 ESCC will commence a review of their Local Transport Plan 2011 – 2026 to reflect the changes in policy and the likely impacts of the Covid – 19 Pandemic, which will change future travel patterns in the short and longer term.
+7.5 ESCC will commence a review of their Local Transport Plan 2011 – 2026 during 2021/22 to reflect the changes in policy and the likely impacts of the Covid – 19 Pandemic, which will change future travel patterns in the short and longer term.
 The LCWIP will be subject to further updates, to reflect this document.